-Explore the Ape Caves
+Explore Ape Cave

 Located in the Gifford Pinchot National Forest, the Ape Cave is the longest continuous lava tube in the continental US.

 As the outer perimeter of the lava stream cooled and hardened, the hotter interiors of the fluid basalt continued moving.
-This formed “tunnels” with unique layers of lava flow that makes this hiking experience totally unique.
+These formed tunnels with unique layers of lava flow that make this hiking experience unique.

 Take Photos at Panther Creek Falls

 It runs through a vibrant green backdrop of hanging mosses.
-The waterfall is a “hidden gem” of the Gifford Pinchot National Forest and creates a dramatic crescent water backdrop during the area’s rainiest months.
+The waterfall is a hidden gem of the Gifford Pinchot National Forest and creates a dramatic crescent water backdrop during the area’s rainiest months.

-There’s a wooden viewing deck that shows off the main portion of the waterfall, which is is accessible almost immediately from the falls’ parking lot.
+There’s a wooden viewing deck that shows off the main portion of the waterfall, which is accessible almost immediately from the falls’ parking lot.

 Tour the Washington State Capitol Building

-However, the eye-catching massive domed capitol building is the most striking, as it bears a lot of resemblance to the national capital building in Washington D.C.
+However, the eye-catching massive domed capitol building is the most striking.
+It bears a lot of resemblance to the national capital building in Washington D.C.

 Explore the North Cascades National Park

 Although the park consists of over 400 miles of trail, the most popular in the park are the Cascade Pass and the Pacific Crest Trail.

-However, the North Cascades Park is wilderness park, and therefore has no campgrounds.
-Those wishing to camp must do so from an adjacent park, but the recreational park to the south of the National Park offers a ferry to visitors who want to hike the south side.
+However, North Cascades National Park is a wilderness park and therefore has no campgrounds.
+Those wishing to camp must do so from an adjacent park, but the recreational park to the south offers a ferry to visitors who want to hike the south side.

 Marvel at Palouse Falls

 The park offers three views of the waterfall.
-The first accesses the waterfall’s base via a winding staircase, a second from a paved walking path, and a third offers a panoramic view of the falls and Palouse River Canyon from above.
+The first accesses the waterfall’s base via a winding staircase, the second from a paved walking path, and the third offers a panoramic view of the falls and Palouse River Canyon from above.